bduggan/raku-jupyter-kernel/README.md

     treated as spaces.
     e.g. :straw will find 🍓 ("STRAWBERRY") or 🥤 ("CUP WITH STRAW")  and :smiling-face-with-smiling-eye will find 😊 ("SMILING FACE WITH SMILING EYES")

-* All cells are evaluated in item context.
+* __Keep output:__  All cells are evaluated in item context.
 Outputs are then saved to an array named `$Out`.
 You can read from this directly or:

   * via the subroutine `Out` (e.g. `Out[3]`)